-Welcome to Flash Pulp, episode three hundred and sixty-five.
+Welcome to Flash Pulp, episode three hundred and eighty-five.

 Flash Pulp is an experiment in broadcasting fresh pulp stories in the modern age – three to ten minutes of fiction brought to you Monday, Wednesday and Friday evenings.

 Tonight we bring you a tale of the Collective Detective, the loose band of online detectives who mine the depths of the accidentally leaked NSA archives to solve long cold crimes.
 In this episode we find Bug Byte, editor and film buff, taking in a digital ghost story.